ChuXo/plugin-bitquery/README.md

-# `@elizaos/plugin-bitquery`
+# `@elizaos-plugins/plugin-bitquery`

-This plugin provides actions and providers for interacting with chains.
+This plugin provides actions (and providers) for interacting with chains.

 ---